MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Use data tiering:* The goal of data tiering is to align access and retention with the most cost-effective storage tier.
 Storage tiers range from frequent/immediate access (hot) to infrequent/delayed access (cold).

   It costs more to use a tier that doesn't align with data access and retention needs.
 For example, data that your application accesses frequently should be in hot storage.
 Data that your application accesses infrequently should be in cold storage.
-Effectively managing these aspects helps ensure efficient and cost-effective data storage.
+Effectively managing these aspects helps ensure efficient data storage.

 - *Consider compliance requirements:* Implementing data tiering requires careful consideration of compliance requirements and data governance policies.
 Compliance and legal requirements often drive data access and retention.
 Establish data retention policies to ensure compliance with legal, regulatory, and business requirements.